panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 #### C. Dispatch function

-The *dispatch* is a special function that accepts one argument: the action object.
+> The *dispatch* is a special function that dispatches an action object.

 The dispatch function is created for your by the `useReducer()` hook: